jcarlos-prieto/niliBOX/resources/REFERENCE.md

 ```
 Depending on the type of resource, the properties are different.
 Here is the description of the properties for each type of resource:
 - Driver properties:
-  - author: Name of the author.
+  - `author`: Name of the author.
 Supports html code
-  - description: Brief description of the driver.
+  - `description`: Brief description of the driver.
 Supports html code
-  - displayname: Name that will appear in the application
+  - `displayname`: Name that will appear in the application
-  - family: Grouping of the driver.
+  - `family`: Grouping of the driver.
 Any value among: 'Audio', 'Automation', 'Radio', 'Test', 'Video'
-  - location: Directory where the driver resource file is located, relative to the location of drivers.set
+  - `location`: Directory where the driver resource file is located, relative to the location of drivers.set
-  - minimumversion: Minimum niliBOX version needed to use this driver
+  - `minimumversion`: Minimum niliBOX version needed to use this driver
-  - multiuser: 'true' or 'false' depending on wether a module using this driver can be used more than once simultaneously
+  - `multiuser`: 'true' or 'false' depending on wether a module using this driver can be used more than once simultaneously
-  - version: Version number.
+  - `version`: Version number.
 Any value.
 I use the date in format YYYY.MM.DD
-  - virtualdevice: 'true' or 'false' depending on wether a module using this driver outputs audio that can be chained to another module as audio input
+  - `virtualdevice`: 'true' or 'false' depending on wether a module using this driver outputs audio that can be chained to another module as audio input
 - Language properties:
-  - displayname: Name that will appear in the application
+  - `displayname`: Name that will appear in the application
-  - location: Directory where the language resource file is located, relative to the location of languages.set
+  - `location`: Directory where the language resource file is located, relative to the location of languages.set
-  - version: Version number.
+  - `version`: Version number.
 Any value.
 I use the date in format YYYY.MM.DD
 - Theme properties:
-  - displayname: Name that will appear in the application
+  - `displayname`: Name that will appear in the application
-  - location: Directory where the language resource file is located, relative to the location of themes.set
+  - `location`: Directory where the language resource file is located, relative to the location of themes.set
-  - version: Version number.
+  - `version`: Version number.
 Any value.
 I use the date in format YYYY.MM.DD

 The different resources of each type are included in the same .set file.
 For instance, this is the contents of the file themes.set:
 ```